 Platform: Tomashi Jackson—The Land Claim

 Tomashi Jackson (b.
 1980 Houston, TX) is a multidisciplinary artist working across painting, video, textiles and sculpture who places formal and material investigations in dialogue with recent histories of displacement and disenfranchisement.
-Jackson has been invited to present new work as part of the Parrish Art Museum’s open-ended invitation to a single artist to consider the entire Museum as a potential site for works that transcend disciplinary boundaries, encouraging new ways to experience art, architecture, landscape, and community.
+Jackson has been invited to present new work as part of the Parrish Art Museum’s special Platform project, an annual invitation to an artist to consider the entire Museum as a potential site for works that transcend disciplinary boundaries, encouraging new ways to experience art, architecture, landscape, and community.

 Platform: Tomashi Jackson—The Land Claim focuses on the historic and contemporary lived experiences of Indigenous, Black, and Latinx families on the East End of Long Island, and how issues of housing, transportation, and livelihood, migration, and agriculture link these communities.
 Early in 2020, Jackson met with historians and community advocates from OLA of Eastern Long Island, Eastville Community Historical Society of Sag Harbor, Bridgehampton Child Care & Recreational Center, and the Shinnecock Nation.

 The exhibition, which was originally planned to take place in the summer and fall of 2020, prior to the Museum’s temporary closure due to COVID-19, has been postponed to summer 2021, as the culmination of a 12-month phased project which includes a series of public talks with guests interviewed earlier this year; a digital archive, a publication, and learning material based on original drawings and transcripts of the interviews.